 “Seems like they're getting their hands grubby on this one.”

 “You okay?”
 I asked, noticing the old guy's aggravated mood.

 “Ah, stuff it,” he said, folding his arms.
 “Been told by the higher-ups that we need to immediately end all questioning.
 Seems like these two have some powerful friends.
 Their representatives are on their way here presently.
 It's just frustrating, you see, not being able to get to the bottom of it.
 And once there out of here, I'll never find out.”

 “Let me get this right.
 The guy who actually witnessed the death of his buddy is still tight-lipped as fuck?”

 “Just want to ask him a couple of quick questions.
 Just talk.
 I'll be polite.”

 “I can't.
-Monsieur Jordan made it very clear not to let anyone other than myself in while he's off site.”
+Monsieur Jordan made it very clear not to let anyone talk to them while he's off site.”

-“Fine then.
-Let's just wait for them to get back.
-But you're the one stressed that their lawyers are on the way.
-How long do you think until they get here?”
+“Fine, then.
+Let's just wait for him to get back.
+How long do you think until they're lawyers get here?”

 “What do you want to ask him exactly?”

 “Aren't we all on the same side here?”